ramagottfried/symbolist/dev-notes/ScoreBundle-Format.md

     * The `/set` function takes the relative Stave object as an argument, and defines the Input mapping, from Parameter values to Graphic values.
     * The `/get` function takes the relative Stave object and the current time (`t`) as arguments, and defines the Output mapping, from Graphic values to Parameter values.

+#### Symbol Prototype Reference
+When a Symbol is looked up in the score it can be found by sub-bundle reference, for example: `/exampleStavePrototype./exampleSymbolPrototype` would be the address of the prototype within the `/palette` sub-bundle.

+#### Group Symbol
-In the case of Group Symbols there is an additional sub-bundle:
+In the case of `Group` Symbols there is an additional sub-bundle:
 * `/subsymbol` : a set of Symbols that are grouped together.

 In the case of Group Symbols, the top-most symbol will contain the `/mapping` bundle pertaining to all of its the sub-symbols.

 ```
 /exampleGroupPrototype : {
+    /name : "/exampleGroupPrototype",
     /type : "group",
     /graphic : {},
     /mapping : {